 The directors anticipate that these standards and interpretations will be applied on their effective dates in future periods.
-The directors have not yet had an opportunity to consider the potential impact of the adoption of these amendments.
+The directors have not yet assessed the potential impact of the adoption of these amendments.

 3 SIGNIFICANT ACCOUNTING POLICIES

 The principal accounting policies applied in the preparation of these financial statements are set out below.
 These policies have been consistently applied to all the years presented, unless otherwise stated.